soluble-io/soluble-mediatools/docs/video-conversion-service.md

 #### Filters

-Video filters can be set to the VideoConvertParams through the `withVideoFilter(VideoFilterInterface $videoFilter)` method:
+Video filters can be set to the VideoConvertParams through the `->withVideoFilter(VideoFilterInterface $videoFilter)` method:

 ```php
 <?php